Hello!

 Dear Daniel Radcliffe,

 You may write an application to the MD of your company asking for the release of the salary.
-In the application, do not write anything about the illegality of the withholding of the salary, but write that you have domestic commitments, and sans the monthly salary, it will be difficult to meet them.
+In the application, do not write anything about the illegality of withholding the salary, but write that you have domestic commitments, and without the monthly salary, it will be difficult to meet them.

-If the MD remains impervious to your pleas, then you file a complaint to the labour office of your area.
-However, only a "workman" can file a complaint in the labour office.
-In simple words, you cannot be a supervisor or you should not have any subordinates.
+If the MD remains impervious to your pleas, then you file a complaint with the labor office in your area.
+However, only a "workman" can file a complaint in the labor office.
+In simple words, you cannot be a supervisor, or you should not have any subordinates.

-Nevertheless, if you have sufficient financial muscle, then you may hold on till your exit from the company.
+Nevertheless, if you have sufficient financial resources, then you may wait until your exit from the company.
 Your smooth discharge and obtaining an unblemished relieving letter are important to you.
-If you file a complaint to the labour office, your employer may get incensed and may put a spanner in the wheel of your employment.
-However, after your exit, you may serve notice from the lawyer.
+If you file a complaint with the labor office, your employer may get upset and may hinder your employment.
+However, after your exit, you may seek assistance from a lawyer.

-Finally, about your exasperation.
-Nothing is as exasperating as working without a salary.
-Nevertheless, while dealing with the MD or other company officials, do not lose your control.
-Remain polite and do not let your emotions overtake the senses.
-One wrong move and it could go against you.
+Finally, regarding your exasperation, nothing is as frustrating as working without a salary.
+Nevertheless, while dealing with the MD or other company officials, do not lose your composure.
+Remain polite and do not let your emotions take over.
+One misstep and it could work against you.

 All the best!